 Chapel Hill, NC

-As a child he was a member of CRABs -- Children Raving About Books -- a youth book discussion group started by the Allie Beth Martin Award-winning librarian, Birdie Law.
+As a child he was a member of CRABs—Children Raving About Books—a youth book discussion group started by the Allie Beth Martin Award-winning librarian, Birdie Law.
 During that time he received one of the highest honors of his life: becoming the last Royal Prydanian.

 In college, Mr. Franklin earned a Bachelor's in Children and Television, a degree that qualified him to do general maintenance at a school for the deaf.
 Throwing caution (and several thousand more dollars in student loans) to the wind, he returned to college to pursue a Masters in Children and Television.
-This qualified him to be a Kelly Girl, a record and CD salesman and, eventually, a children's librarian.
+This qualified him to be a Kelly Girl, a record and CD salesperson and, eventually, a children's librarian.

-After moving with his wife to North Carolina with his wife, Mr. Franklin woke up one morning and realized that, between raising a family and working, he had completely missed his thirties.
+After moving to North Carolina with his wife, Mr. Franklin woke up one morning and realized that, between raising a family and working, he had completely missed his thirties.
 Deciding he really needed to get serious about something, he chose to return to writing and the untold fame and riches that the profession provides.

-By day, Mr. Franklin is a mild-mannered IT guy; by night he is staff to five cats and is either actively writing or actively avoiding writing.
+By day, Mr. Franklin is a mild-mannered IT guy; by night, he is staff to five cats and is either actively writing or actively avoiding writing.
 His series of humorous, middle grade steampunk adventures featuring a young lab assistant and his employer, an eccentric professor, are being made available as free, serialized podcasts.